Mitigating Data Scarcity in Spaceflight Applications for Offline Reinforcement Learning Using Physics-Informed Deep Generative Models: Conclusion

 \section{Conclusion}

-In this paper, we analyzed a representative example problem to address the simulation-to-reality gap.
+In this paper, we analyzed a representative example problem to address the data scarcity issue in RL training.
 To this end, we developed a mutual-information-based variational autoencoder with a split latent space designed to jointly map and disentangle shared and distinct features of the input data.
 We evaluated the proposed MI-VAE against a standard VAE (S-VAE) under varying training data regimes, specifically for $\nData = 25$ and $\nData = 1000$.
 The results indicate that the MI-VAE outperforms the S-VAE across the predefined performance metrics when $\nData = 25$, while both models exhibit comparable performance for the larger dataset.
 These findings suggest that, in data-limited settings, the MI-VAE yields superior training outcomes relative to the standard VAE framework.

 Moreover, this study demonstrates the potential of the MI-VAE for addressing reinforcement learning problems arising from control systems applications.
 Training an RL algorithm using offline data may be desirable for a number of reasons, such as reduction of samples needed from the environment, better generalization to a real-world system, and mimicking pre-established desired behavior.
 The results from the BPPO model trained on the MI-VAE indicate promising results in environments with high costs to generate samples, with better performance and generalization than direct use of the samples for $\nData=25$.
 These results suggest that the use of the MI-VAE enhances the ability of offline RL algorithms when training data is limited.